Observing hidden neuronal states in experiments: Discussion

-These results can be extended to more complex neuronal states (e.g., limit cycles) by combining two recent advances, namely: 1. \textit{dynamic-clamp} electrophysiology~\cite{sharp1993,marder1996,chizhov2014,ori2020}, which allows for a two-way real-time communication between a neuronal tissue (e.g., neuron, network or neuronal sub-processes) and a computer simulation of a component of the neuronal tissue.
+These results can be also extended to more complex neuronal states (e.g. limit cycles) by combining two recent advances, namely: 1. \textit{dynamic-clamp} electrophysiology\cite{sharp1993,marder1996,chizhov2014,kirst2015,ori2020,pfeiffer2022}, which allows for a two-way real-time communication between a neuronal tissue (e.g. neuron, network or neuronal sub-processes) and a computer simulation of a component of the neuronal tissue.
 This introduces the full range of feedback control theory and engineering techniques into electrophysiology; 2. \textit{Control-based continuation for experiments (CBCE}, which combines feedback control theory and pseudo-arclength numerical continuation for tracking solution branches of nonlinear systems directly from noisy experimental data~\cite{sieber2008a}.
-Indeed, CBCE method has been successfully applied in various experimental systems, for instance, in mechanical vibration and buckling experiments~\cite{RENSON2019449}, pedestrian flow experiments~\cite{panagiotopoulos2022control}, cylindrical pipe flow simulations~\cite{willis_duguet_omelchenko_wolfrum_2017} and feasibility studies for synthetic gene networks~\cite{de2022control,blyth2023numerical}.
+Indeed, CBCE method has been successfully applied in various experimental systems, for instance, in mechanical vibration and buckling experiments \cite{RENSON2019449}, pedestrian flow experiments \cite{panagiotopoulos2022control}, cylindrical pipe flow simulations \cite{willis_duguet_omelchenko_wolfrum_2017} and feasibility studies for synthetic gene networks \cite{de2022control,blyth2023numerical}.
 Noteworthy, the methodology presented in this work can be seen as a special case of CBCE.
-Future work will focus on employing the full CBCE to track more complex neuronal states.
-This is crucial as it will allow to validate computational models by comparing their numerical bifurcation diagrams with experimental ones.
+Future work will focus on employing the full CBCE to track more complex neuronal states, for instance, unstable spiking states in single neurons or unstable traveling-wave states in neural tissue using micro-electrode arrays (MEA).
+This is crucial as it will allow us to validate computational models by comparing their numerical bifurcation diagrams with experimental ones; it will also help obtaining better model fitting based on both voltage-clamp and current-clamp data.
 This approach will have direct impact in experimental labs enabling biologists to have access to novel states with which to carry out new experimental paradigms.
 We envisage this extended protocol could be used to develop next-generation closed-loop deep-brain stimulation devices to treat certain brain diseases such as epilepsy~\cite{breakspear2006}, where it could help monitor control the excitability threshold of key neural populations in real time.